Count of Merenberg: Background

 Nikolaus was a son of William, Duke of Nassau, and his second wife, Princess Pauline of Württemberg.
 He was also a younger half-brother of Adolphe, who was deposed by Prussia as last reigning Duke of Nassau in 1866 but succeeded as Grand Duke of Luxembourg in 1890.

 Natalia was a daughter of Alexander Pushkin, the most renowned Russian writer.
-However, he ranked only as a dvoryanin, an untitled member of the lower nobility.
+However, he ranked only as a stolbovoy dvoryanin, an untitled member of the ancient landed nobility.
 As such, she was not legally permitted to share her husband's princely title or rank, even though his family had ceased to be hereditary rulers when the kingdom of Prussia annexed Nassau.
+By family law, members of the Nassau family could only marry into the reigning or former reigning families of Europe.
 Therefore, Natalia was created Gräfin von Merenberg (Countess of Merenberg), a title without any territory.
 The name refers to the community of Merenberg in what is now Hesse, Germany.

 Through Pushkin, Natalia descended from Peter the Great's African protégé, Abram Petrovich Gannibal.
-Through her mother, Natalia descended from the Cossack leader Prince Petro Doroshenko.
+Through her mother, Natalia descended from the Cossack leader Voivode Petro Doroshenko.